 Given the relative ease of asserting a disparateimpact claim resulting from a housing policy, housing providers are exposed to many situations where a disparate-impact claim can be alleged even though the claim is ultimately meritless.
 Thus, the majority of Fair Housing Act defendants that can risk an appeal succeed.
+Stacy E. Seicshnaydre, Is Disparate Impact Having Any Impact?
+An Appellate Analysis of Forty Years of Disparate Impact Claims Under The Fair Housing Act, 63 Am.
+U. L. Rev. 357 (2013).
 However, the ability to ultimately prevail in litigation in no way alleviates the practical problems of applying disparate-impact theory to the housing context.
-Defendants in disparate-impact suits are exposed to consuming and stigmatizing lawsuits, which impose severe expenses and settlement pressure-even when entirely meritless.
+Defendants in disparate-impact suits are exposed to time-consuming and stigmatizing lawsuits, which often impose severe expenses and settlement pressure-even when entirely meritless.